Washington beaten by Panthers, fails to clinch NFC East

-Haskins was 14 of 28 with a fumble and two interceptions after starting in place of injured veteran Alex Smith, despite violating COVID-19 protocols last week.
-After being stripped of his captaincy and fined $40,000 for partying without a mask, he was stripped of the ball by Marquis Haynes in the first quarter and picked off by Tahir Whitehead and Tre Boston in the second.

-Meanwhile, Washington’s defense allowed two Panthers touchdown drives and 202 yards in the first half alone.
-Had there been fans at FedEx Field, they would have booed Washington off the field at halftime.

-Down 14 early in the fourth quarter, coach Ron Rivera pulled Haskins and handed the ball to Taylor Heinicke for his first NFL action since 2018 with Carolina.
+“We just weren’t clicking,” a despondent Haskins said from his home long after the game.
+“Very disappointing.
+We fell short.
+I should’ve played better.”

+By the time Heinicke entered early in the fourth quarter with Washington down 14, it was too late.
+Haskins’ mistakes, Steven Sims’ muffed punt that turned into a Panthers touchdown and the defense’s early struggles made it too deep a hole to dig out of.

 Heinicke was 12 of 19 for 137 yards in relief and threw a 29-yard TD pass to J.D.
 McKissic with 1:50 left.
+He hadn’t played since 2018 — with Carolina — and was signed to the practice squad less than three weeks ago.

+“There’s nothing harder than coming out cold, haven’t been on a team in a year and a half and come in in the fourth quarter and try and get something done,” Heinicke said.

 With Rivera looking to get into the playoffs by beating his former team, the scene was instead eerily reminiscent of four years ago when Jay Gruden-coached Washington lost a potential win-and-in Week 17 matchup against the Giants, who like Carolina had nothing to play for.